LuisDiegoAndrade/cse-168-grpc-server/README.md

 - `./mk_work_station.sh`

 ### Fourth, run the container from the Docker image built
-- * the path after the -v is specific to my computer change it so it can match the location on your machine.
+- *the path after the -v is specific to my computer.
+CHANGE IT so it can match the location on YOUR machine.
 - `sudo docker run -it -v /home/luiss/cse168/lab1/cpp_grpc_server/grpc_workbench:/app/work_bench --name grpc grpc`
 - The `-it` flag starts a bash session
 - The `-v` flag lets you share a folder from host : to docker container
 - For example `sudo docker run -v path/on/host:path/on/container container_name_here`
 - The `run` command should on be run once.
-All subsequent Container starts should be started with the `start` command
+All subsequent container starts should be started with the `start` command

 ### Subsequent Container starts
 - `sudo docker start -ai grpc`